Suhani0129/personalised-recommendation-system/README.md

 5. Open your browser and go to:
    `http://localhost:8082/` (my app runs on port 8082)

+## Configuration Note

+This project uses Spring Data JPA with a MySQL database.

+To run the project locally:
+-> Create a MySQL database named `Ecommerce`
+-> Create a file named `application.properties` in `src/main/resources/`
+-> Add your database configuration in the file as shown below:

 ## Team Contribution

 This was a two-person academic project: